 Walking through the old town is a highlight, with narrow cobblestone streets winding up and down the hill with the basilica at its peak.

-The Jardins Biovès is a long strip on the Avenue de Verdun and is where festivals are held, including Christmas and the Fete du Citron (Lemon Festival) at the end of winter.
+The Jardins Biovès is a long strip on the Avenue de Verdun, hosting various festivals, including Christmas and the Fete du Citron (Lemon Festival) at the end of winter.

 2. Saint Paul de Vence – the Artist’s Paradise